To get current Updates fill in CV2014011778 or CV2012010330 in case number Brodman and date range to get documents at the below Link.

 Prop 206: On November 8th, 2016, Arizona voters passed the “Minimum Wage” proposition 58% to 42%.
 The title of this proposition is a little incomplete, also contained in this ballot measure were provisions to provide part-time workers with paid time off and a prohibition from disciplining employees for using their accrued, paid sick time.
 Despite a 16% margin of victory, a lawsuit and request for an injunction to prevent any aspect of this proposition from being enacted was filed by the Arizona Chamber of Commerce and several other entities.
 Today, Superior Court Judge Daniel Kiley denied the request.
 Read more here. http://www.azcentral.com/story/news/politics/arizona/2016/12/21/judge-refuses-halt-arizona-minimum-wage-hike/95714896/

 While this ballot measure, when enacted, will certainly force the City to rethink many of its attendance policies, this fight is probably far from over.

 Once again I would to thank everyone who has supported ASPTEA by donating their personal vacation time so that we could continue to advocate and represent our members.
 Your contributions made it possible to eliminate concessions during the term of this contract as well as advance our DCP to 6.23% in 2018.

 The ASPTEA Board of Directors, by unanimous decision, decided to return all unused donated time to those members who sacrificed on our behalf.
-The last donation was returned in full at the beginning of this month.
-The remaining time, from all previous donations, will be pro-rated and returned to those who donated on the February 3rd paycheck.
 Thanks again for all your support!